RazzyChen/Molecular-Modeling-in-Docker/README.md

-# Molecular Dynamics Docker Environment
+# Molecular Modeling in Docker

 This repository contains a Dockerfile for building a molecular dynamics simulation and quantum chemistry base environment with CUDA support.
 The container includes various tools for molecular modeling, analysis, and visualization and X11 forwarding configured.